Webpage created: June 27, 2017

 Upon Mr Bond's death on December 31st 1908, the School passed into the control of the Plymouth Local Education Authority.

 Plans were already being studied by the Council to move the Municipal Secondary School from the Technical College in Tavistock Road into the former North Road Board School.
 The opportunity seems to have been taken to move the 55 boys of the Corporation Grammar School into the building first, in the September of 1909, followed by the boys and girls of the secondary school in the December.
-The new School took the "senior" name of Corporation Grammar School and Mr C W Bracken became its headmaster from then until January 1929.
+The new School took the "senior" name of Corporation Grammar School and Mr C W Bracken BA Lond., became its head master from then until January 1929.

 The Corporation Grammar School officially closed on Tuesday August 31st 1937, after all the formalities had been completed.
 The pupils were dispersed to other secondary schools in the City.